16/01/2025

 ‘In the last two years, how often have you experienced a {}?’
 This question was one of the key framing questions for the perceived frequency of floods, severe storms, landslides, and drought.
 It was expected that husband-wife pairs would have similar responses.
 After all – a flood is when it floods, right?

-The data suggest that a flood may not always be understood as a flood, with the same trend holding for landslides, droughts, and severe storms.
-These differences could be due to the different roles and responsibilities that men and women hold in these societies, such as gardening, water collection, and household repairs.
+The data suggest that a flood may not always be described as a flood, with the same trend holding for landslides, droughts, and severe storms.
+These differences could be due to the different roles and responsibilities that men and women hold in these societies.
+For example, across all three regions, as men are responsible for constructing and maintaining the family’s physical home structure – they may be more attuned to severe storms which require home repairs.
 However, more research is required to dig into these results to understand the reasons for these differences.

 While the frequency and severity of climate events can also be objectively assessed using secondary climate sources, human perceptions represent an important dimension of climate resilience.